Decoding Brad Pitt's Skincare And Wellness Routine

 Step 3 (b): Use a night cream

 Describing his nighttime routine, Pitt explained how the first two steps are the same, however, he uses a night cream at night to moisturise his skin.
 The difference between a day cream and a night cream is that the latter is formulated to replenish your skin while you sleep.
-Besides regenerating your skin, they also help combat skin-related woes like dryness.
+Besides regenerating your skin, it also helps combat skin-related woes like dryness.

 Brad Pitt on ageing and trying out new skincare